Shinichi-Ohki/nem-supernode-list/README.md

 ### Discription
 The web scraping script makes NEM SuperNode lists that will refresh once a day.
 The lists are JSON and CSV.
 The JSON lists have rich data.
-They have obtain date(GMT) and SuperNode's address, name, status, version and uptime(second).
+They have obtain date(GMT) and SuperNode's address, name, status, version and uptime(second).
 CSV lists have only date and address.
-It is so small, so It is fit for small or micro computer.
+It is so small, so It's fit for small or micro computer.

 ### Script
 These lists made from the script.   https://gist.github.com/Shinichi-Ohki/1771a68d995e7683162ce44874dcbcfc